For introverts, self-employment means more time by yourself and more energy leftover at the end of the day.

 If you’re anything like me, you’re perceived as reflective and self-contained.
 Social gatherings and your daily life as an employee are probably sprinkled with questions like, “Why are you so quiet?” or “You’re a shy one, aren’t you?”As much as you’d like to contradict them, this often leads to a discussion about how you are and, probably, how you should change.
 So, best case scenario, you do your best to laugh it off in order to not drain yourself of the precious mental energy that keeps you going.

-It’s the main reason why many introverts choose self-employment.
-It can be easier to handle, you have more time by yourself, and at the end of the day, you’re left with some energy and even eagerness to socialize with your loved ones—which is crucial.
+The above scenario is just one of the many reasons many introverts choose self-employment.
+It can be easier to handle, you have more time by yourself, and at the end of the day, you’re left with some energy and even eagerness to socialize with your loved ones — which is crucial.

-If you don’t know your personality type, before going any further, read this article about all the introverted personality types and their distinctive qualities.
-Or, take a personality test, which will tell you a lot about yourself if you truly reflect upon each answer.
+If you don’t know your Myers-Briggs personality type, before going any further, take a personality assessment, which will tell you a lot about yourself if you truly reflect upon each answer.
 (We recommend this free personality test from our partner Personality Hacker.)

 I know “labeling” might sound weird; after all, combining eight notions to classify all the individuals on the planet in 16 groups seems simplistic and even impersonal.
 But you might be amazed at how much the characteristics of your type apply to you.

 However, keep in mind that each and every one of us is different even when belonging to the same Myers-Briggs type; after all, even though our personality is partly inherited, it’s also largely shaped by our experiences and the people we came in contact with—and there’s beauty in that.
 So, if you’re trying to choose a career path or a college major, be aware that the following career suggestions are simply possibilities; it’s up to you to make the choice that’s right for you.
 Likewise, if you’re reading this and you’re, say, an ISFJ lawyer (which is not one of the career/type combinations listed below), more power to you.